Amazon launches online pharmacy in new contest with drug retail

 Amazon's online pharmacy is not yet available in Illinois, Minnesota, Louisiana, Kentucky, and Hawaii, a spokeswoman said.

+Shares of Rite Aid Corp RAD.N, CVS Health, and Walgreens were down about 8% to 12% before the bell, while those of Mckesson Corp MCK.N, Cardinal Health Inc CAH.N and Amerisourcebergen Corp ABC.N were down between 1% and 4%.

-(Reporting By Jeffrey Dastin in San Francisco and Caroline Humer in New York; Editing by Lincoln Feast.)
+(Reporting By Jeffrey Dastin in San Francisco and Caroline Humer in New York; Additional reporting by Manojna Maddipatla; Editing by Lincoln Feast)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.